fperez/reprosw/README.md

 reprosw
 =======

-Lecture notes (in IPython Notebook format) on Reproducible Science And Modern Scientific Software
+Lecture notes (in IPython Notebook format) on Reproducible Science And Modern Scientific Software.